tomtobback/helium-data-traffic/README.md

 ## Hotspot analysis

 This plot is based on 7 days of traffic data (9-16 Feb 2022).
+I ran the scripts again on 25 March 2022 and the plot looked very similar.

 ![](plot_output/20220216145329hotspots_data_packets7.png)